 - You’ve built the frameworks; now your managers build the operating systems.
 All the work you did in the Align your Strategy program now gets fleshed out by managers.
 They dig in, and revisit and optimize all your systems.
 Everything is focused on eliminating profit leakage.

 - Your managers translate your strategy into operations that produce high-performance projects.
 You have a new decision-making process that allows employees to quickly adjust as circumstances change.
 They can focus on high-profit, not CYA activities.

 - Managers take your plan for consistent business results—and operationalize it.
 As they systematize operations, it becomes easy to know the impact of activities on your bottom line.
-All contributors can see—real time—how to best manage time, money and associated costs.
+All contributors can see—in real time—how to best manage time, money and resources.
 Your growth numbers are predictable, and profit is too.

 - Your managers install systems that eliminate leaving money on the table.
 Everyone enjoys the empowerment of knowing the facts as you go.
 It’s a lot easier to know what decisions are more profitable than others.

 - Your managers fill in the frameworks to create a high-performance culture.
-It’s always interesting to see how much impact happens when high performance is the focus.
+It’s always interesting to see the impact happens when high performance is the focus.
 You can feel the shift in pride, ownership, and enjoyment.
 Hiring to firing becomes about high performance.